PerttuHamalainen/MediaAI/README_DRAFT.md

 **Day 7 / Thu (AI Playtesting — Christian Guckelsberger)**

 - Lecture: What is AI Playtesting?
 Use-cases for AI Playtesting based on industry requirements and research.
-State-of-the-art AI playtesting (Roohi et al., 2021): Combining deep reinforcement learning (DRL), Monte-Carlo tree search (MCTS) and a player population simulation to estimate player engagement and difficulty in a match-3 game. **TODO Christian: Upload slides.**
+State-of-the-art AI playtesting (Roohi et al., 2021): Combining deep reinforcement learning (DRL), Monte-Carlo tree search (MCTS) and a player population simulation to estimate player engagement and difficulty in a match-3 game.
-- Exercise: Validate goal reachability in a simple, procedurally generated game **TODO Christian: Add Colab and Solutions.**
+- Exercise: Validate goal reachability in a simple, procedurally generated game.

 **Day 8 / Fri (Computational Creativity Theory — Christian Guckelsberger)**

 - Lecture: Defining (computational) creativity from the perspectives of psychology vs. AI.
 Understanding generation and evaluation a two sides of the same coin.
-Discussing the need for autonomy and intentionality to increase the authenticity of creative systems. **TODO Christian: Upload slides.**
+Discussing the need for autonomy and intentionality to increase the authenticity of creative systems.
 - Exercise: Evaluate a system presented in the course based on a framework of your choice.